-Diet can’t ‘cure’ autism, but unpublished research from the University of Sydney and the Royal Prince Alfred Hospital Allergy Unit (Sydney) has shown a clear link between the two.
+Unpublished research from the University of Sydney and the Royal Prince Alfred Hospital Allergy Unit (Sydney) has shown a clear link between diet and autism symptom management.
 When researchers removed certain foods and food additives from children’s diets, their ‘inner feelings of irritability’ vanished, according to participant and parent responses.
 Other dietary and complementary therapies include:

 Gluten and casein-free diet

 Anecdotally, there is some support for a diet that eliminates gluten and casein (a protein found in dairy products), however, this remains controversial.
 But, new Danish research has found significant improvements in autistic behaviours in some kids following the diet.
 Diet-sensitive autistic children, who show improvement on a gluten and/or casein-free diet, often react to artificial additives, too.
 As this diet can be highly restrictive, and may only be beneficial to kids who have an intolerance to gluten and casein, parents should only introduce this diet with the help of a health professional.